wenrqme/poqusite/content/fanart/ignatz.md

 weight = 1
 +++

+![trash](/img/portfolio/ignatz.jpg)

 Fire Emblem: Three Houses characters!
 First is Ignatz: I love his crit quote and character in general.

-![trash](/img/portfolio/ignatz.jpg)

-The second is Bernadetta, if Grappler was not a genderlocked class:

 ![trash](/img/portfolio/berniebear.jpg)

+The second is Bernadetta, if Grappler was not a genderlocked class u_u